4 Steps to Navigate Medicare Open Enrollment

 Medicare recipients who have or are looking at joining a private Medicare Advantage plan or stand-alone prescription drug plan (Part D).

-Medicare Part D offers prescription drug coverage.
+Medicare Part D provides prescription drug coverage.
 Premiums vary by policy and provider, and if you have a higher income you should expect to pay more.
-Unless you have other drug coverage, say through an employer, or are enrolled in a Medicare Advantage plan that comes with prescription drug coverage that is at least as good as that provided by Medicare, it's important to sign up for Part D when you first enroll in Medicare to avoid a late enrollment penalty.
+Unless you have other drug coverage, say through an employer that is at least as good as that provided by Medicare, or are enrolled in a Medicare Advantage plan that comes with prescription drug coverage, it's important to sign up for Part D when you first enroll in Medicare to avoid any gap in coverage or late enrollment penalty.

 What can you do during open enrollment?

 From October 15 through December 7, Medicare enrollees can join, switch, or drop coverage.
-If you pick a new plan, it takes effect January 1.
+If you pick a new plan, it takes effect January 1 of next year.

 During this period, you can: